LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Release*: TBD
 * Issue 43693: Indicate the depth of the lineage graphs and grids
 * Issue 43692: expose LineageGroupingOptions for ease of overriding defaults
+* Issue 43701: Don't remove sample id from a sample assay results grid since the grid may now include aliquots as well

 ### version 2.63.2
 *Released*: 13 August 2021